 - 3 credits: Statistics Course (content must include descriptive and inferential statistics)

-- 3 credits (minimum): Life Span Human Development from infancy to the elderly (Course content covering infancy to the elderly and including physical development; students may have to take more than one course to meet this requirement)
+- 3 credits (minimum): Life Span Human Development from infancy to the elderly (Students may have to take more than one course to meet this requirement)

-- 1 credit: Medical Terminology course.
-In class and online courses are accepted with evidence of completion.
-(CEU courses/certificates are not accepted)
+- 1 credit: Medical Terminology course (CEU courses/certificates are not accepted)

 Essential Functions And Professional Behaviors